Genivia/ugrep/README.md

             mode requires an ANSI capable terminal.
 An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 5 (0.5s delay).
+No whitespace may be given between -Q and its argument DELAY.
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
-No whitespace may be given between -Q and its argument DELAY.
+Press F2 or CTRL-Y to invoke an editor to edit the file displayed on screen.
+The editor is taken from the environment variable GREP_EDIT if defined, or EDITOR if GREP_EDIT is not defined.
 Enables --heading.
+    --[no-]confirm\n\
+            Do (not) confirm actions in -Q query mode.
+The default is confirm.

 This option starts a user interface to enter search patterns interactively:
 - Press F1 or CTRL-Z to view a help screen and to enable or disable options.